apache/trafficserver/doc/developer-guide/internal-libraries/Extendible.en.rst

 * Extendible<DerivedType> - allocates block of memory, uses FieldId or schema to access slices of memory.

 During system init, code and plugins can add fields to the Extendible's schema.
 This will update the `Memory Layout`_ of the schema, and the memory offsets of all fields.
-The schema does not know the remember the FieldType, but it stores the byte size and creates lambdas of the type's constructor and destructor.
+The schema does not know the FieldType, but it stores the byte size and creates lambdas of the type's constructor and destructor.
 And to avoid corruption, the code asserts that no instances are in use when adding fields.

 .. code-block:: cpp